Candidates: Are you interviewing and need support?

 These last two objectives were especially critical.
 Humans are biased – every one of us is.
 In the hiring process we all operate out of certain stereotypes and beliefs about what makes a good hire, but by training the algorithms on a job-relevant performance metric, we believed we could eliminate much of that bias in ways that human evaluation of interviews simply can’t.
 Today, nearly one million assessments later, our customers are reporting that this approach is working well for them, helping recruiting teams save time, hire the best talent much faster, and measurably increase the diversity of their hires.

-In my next blog post, I describe our process for designing HireVue Assessments models to provide unbiased decision support to recruiters at the first screening step.
+In my next blog post, I describe our process for designing HireVue Assessment models that provide decision support to mitigate bias for recruiters at the first screening step.